Step-by-Step Instructions

 Local Regulation:

-- Be aware of local laws regarding vacant properties, including any requirements for maintaining the property and reporting vacancies to local authorities.
+- Familiarize yourself with local laws regarding vacant properties, including any requirements for regular inspections or maintenance to avoid fines.

 -